sophiacanja/Dear-Destination-Vacation-App/README.md

 - Git

 ## Getting Started
+### Database instance deactivated as of March 31, 2024
 This project relies on an active AWS database that lives in a virtual private cloud.
 This instance has been stopped and deactivated since March 31, 2024.

 ### Starting the frontend